ghiscoding/Angular-Slickgrid/docs/grid-functionalities/Export-to-Excel.md

       formatter: Formatters.dateIso // this formatter will be used for the export },
     { id: 'completed', name: 'Completed', field: 'completed', headerKey: 'COMPLETED',
-      formatter: Formatters.checkmark,              // will display a checkmark icon in the UI
+      formatter: Formatters.checkmarkMaterial,              // will display a checkmark icon in the UI
       customFormatter: Formatters.translateBoolean, // will export a translated value, e.g. in French, True would show as 'Vrai'
     }
   ];